Alert

 • The type of additional injury or illness that is being reported and whether the medical reporting confirms a diagnosis.

 • If the worker has any previous claims and if the injury or illness is a pre-existing condition.
-This information helps to set a pre-accident baseline and determine the impact of the work injury to the pre-existing condition.

 • If the injury or illness results in time off work.